roncampbell/IRE2018/index.md

 First of a two-part class.
 The second part is taught by T. Christian Miller of Pro Publica.
 His handout is available at: xxx

 <code>R</code> is a powerful open-source programming and statistical language.
 Scientists, statisticians and, increasingly, journalists are using it to find answers in mountains of data.
+People turn to R for everything from analyzing multi-year medical studies to preparing charts and drawing maps.
 The language itself, known as "base R", can do quite a bit.
-But computer scientists have built more than 12,000 add-on tools or <code>packages</code> atop base R, vastly expanding its capabilities.
-People turn to R for everything from analyzing multi-year medical studies to preparing charts and drawing maps.
+But computer scientists have vastly expanded its capabilities with more than 12,000 add-on tools or <code>packages</code>.

 The most popular of these packages is a suite of about 20 tools known as the <code>tidyverse</code>.
 It was developed largely by Hadley Wickham, chief scientist at <code>R Studio</code>, the graphical user interface for R. The tidyverse includes tools for importing, manipulating, editing and visualizing data; we'll be using it extensively in this class.